kvamis01/kvamis01.github.io/content/posts/Test.md

 I can paste images:
 ![](../../images/Screenshot%202025-04-23%20at%208.00.53%20AM.png)

-If you're reading this from Internet Archive, hello.
+If you're reading this from Internet Archive: ello.
 I'm still figuring out Hugo.